aws/mynah-ui/docs/DATAMODEL.md

 **Another thing which might be interesting** is to know that if you set the `select` or the `radiogroup` mandatory, they'll be rendered as the first item's of them selected if you don't provide an initial value.
 And you cannot deselet a radio item in any case.
 For select, if it is mandatory there won't be the option `Please select...`.

+**Important note about the `disabled` property:** The `disabled` property can be set to `true` to disable form items and prevent user interaction.
+This is supported for the following form item types:
+- `textinput` - Text input fields will be disabled
+- `numericinput` - Numeric input fields will be disabled
+- `email` - Email input fields will be disabled
+- `radiogroup` - Radio button groups will be disabled
-**Important note for DropdownFormItem:** If you set `disabled` to `true` for `DropdownFormItem`, the dropdown will be disabled and the user cannot interact with it.
-When you have a default value and want to ensure it's always displayed, you can combine `mandatory: true` with `disabled: true` - this will automatically select and display the first value in `options` while preventing user interaction.
+- `select` - Dropdown selectors will be disabled

+When you have a default value and want to ensure it's always displayed, you can combine `mandatory: true` with `disabled: true` - this will automatically select and display the first value in `options` (for select/radiogroup types) while preventing user interaction.

 _**NOTE**: If you set `options` for `textinput` for example, it won't affect the textinput to be rendered and work properly._